Yag000/cinta/README.md

 ## Name

-Cinta is the Quenya word for `small`, as in `small test framework`.
+Cinta is the Quenya word for `small`, as in `small testing framework`.
 It is pronounced `keen-ta`, not `sin-ta` or `chin-ta`.